Troy Polamalu: Family

-Polamalu's uncle, Kennedy Polamalu, is currently the Las Vegas Raiders running backs coach.
+Polamalu's uncle, Kennedy Polamalu, is currently the running backs coach for the Seattle Seahawks and formerly coached running backs for the Las Vegas Raiders.
 He was the Jacksonville Jaguars running backs coach for five years, and also served as offensive coordinator for UCLA.
 Another uncle, Aoatoa Polamalu, played nose tackle at Penn State from 1984 to 1988.

 Despite Polamalu's hard-hitting style on the gridiron, he became known off the field as a soft-spoken family man.
-Polamalu is married to Theodora Holmes and has two sons.
-Theodora is the sister of NFL player and USC Trojans alumnus Alex Holmes.
-Polamalu and his wife, Theodora, founded the Harry Panos Fund to honor Theodora's grandfather, who served in World War II.
+Polamalu is married to Theodora Holmes and has two sons: Paisios, born in 2008, and Ephraim, born in 2010.
+Theodora is the sister of NFL player and USC Trojans alumnus Alex Holmes and Khaled Holmes.
+Polamalu and Theodora founded the Harry Panos Fund to honor Theodora's grandfather, who served in World War II.

 Faith

-Polamalu is well read in the history and theology of early Christianity, which ultimately led both him and his wife to convert to Orthodox Christianity in 2007.
+Polamalu is well-read in the history and theology of early Christianity, which ultimately led both him and his wife to convert to Orthodox Christianity in 2007.
 He made the Sign of the Cross after every play.
 Among his spiritual activities was a 2007 pilgrimage to Orthodox Christian sites in Greece and Turkey.
 He seldom gives interviews, but when he does, he often speaks of the role his spirituality plays in his life.
 During his NFL career, he prayed after each play and prayed on the sidelines.
 His sons are both named after Orthodox Christian saints: Saint Paisios the Great of Egypt and Saint Ephraim the Syrian.

 Hair

-Polamalu's hair is one of his most distinguishing characteristics, allowing him to be easily spotted on the field.
-In the CBS Playoffs Pre-game Show, Polamalu said the last time he had gotten a haircut was in 2000 at USC when a coach told him he needed one.
-On November 9, 2010, while appearing on Mike and Mike in the Morning, Polamalu said he had his most recent haircut seven or eight years prior.
+Polamalu's hair is one of his most distinguishing characteristics.
+In the CBS Playoffs Pre-game Show, Polamalu said the last time he had gotten a haircut was in 2000 at USC.

 In an October 15, 2006, game against the Kansas City Chiefs, Chiefs' running back Larry Johnson pulled Polamalu down by the hair in order to tackle him.
-Although tackling a player by his hair is legal and does not alone constitute unnecessary roughness, Johnson was penalized for rising to his feet while retaining grasp of Polamalu's hair (pulling him up in the process).
+Afterward, Polamalu took out an insurance policy on his hair.

-Polamalu has a contract with Head & Shoulders shampoo and has starred in five commercials for the product.
+Polamalu had a contract with Head & Shoulders shampoo and has starred in five commercials for the product.
 On April 1, 2013, it was reported that he had decided not to sign a new contract to endorse Head & Shoulders and instead signed a five-year contract with Suave to endorse their "Action Series".
-In August 2010, P&G paid for a million-dollar insurance policy from Lloyd's of London for Polamalu's hair, claiming the Guinness World Record for the "highest insured hair".